sonic-net/SONiC/doc/copp/CoPP Config and Management.md

 It is desirable to have warmboot functionality from previous release versions of Sonic.
 Since the existing schema has COPP Group name/key with protocol names (e.g `"COPP_TABLE:trap.group.bgp.lacp"`, there is a limitation in adding any new protocol or trap to an existing CoPP group and seamlessly migrate.
 However, with this proposal, the implementation is to do a migration of APP DB entries to new schema.

 In addition, the implementation must ensure that backward compatibility is maintained.
 If the system is boot-up with an *old* config file, the default CoPP tables are to be loaded from ```init_cfg.json``` and expected to work seamlessly.

+## Limitations
+1. In case of downgrade, the config_db entries shall be present as stale entries as there is no subscribers for the table.
+Functionality would be same as supported by the downgraded version
+2. This proposal expects the table names to be consistent across multiple releases.
+3. User is expected to resolve any conflicts, say for a trap id or group, that arises due to default values from the Sonic binary vs same trap or group currently or previously configured by the user.

 ## CLI
 `show` commands to display CoPP group and CoPP entries shall be provided as part of this feature implementation.